Materials

 Solid Wood

-Available in several species such as birch, oak, ash, cherry, maple or pine, it can be dyed in an infinite number of colours or simply varnished.
+Available in several species such as birch, oak, ash, cherry, maple, or pine, it can be dyed in an infinite number of colors or simply varnished.
 It is commonly used for cabinet fronts, counters, molding, corbels, and edges.

 Advantages